 Two of the parts described in detail involve how users can subscribe to different data types, and can also turn the tracking of those on and off by setting them to snooze.
 There’s also discussion of the use of filtering in the collection of information, based upon things such as classes of topics, so that information about adult content may not be collected.

-The system also can make it possible for a person to view their past history in detail, and modify or remove parts of that history.
+The system also can make it possible for a person to view their history in detail, and modify or remove parts of that history.

 A lot of information is collected in this process, including clicks on search results pages, which pages are viewed, how long someone stays on different pages, how long ago these activities happened, and more.
 Different algorithms might be used to identify other types of data, including pages, that are similar to ones that users have interacted with.